snap-stanford/snap/contrib/unict_univr-risnap/ReadMe.txt

 network type from Snap library.
 Otherwise you can import directly the library header from files rinetmatch.h or rids.h and call the Match function (see risnap.cpp, risnapds.cpp for further references).
-If you have to use other annotation type for nodes and edges, please make sure they have already defined the '==' operator.
+If you have to use other annotation types for nodes and edges, please make sure they have already defined the '==' operator.